number-25/kap/content/posts/computational-biology-for-autodidacts.md

 ### Julia

-Another fancy language.. oh boy..
+Another fancy language, one of another million that you've heard of.. oh boy..
+Trust, Julia is phenomenal - do a bit of background reading as to why it's a worthwhile option for you.
+For me, it's the speed and power, the supportive community for Science and the quantiative fields, and the fact that it's easy to learn.

-Think Julia: How to think like a computer scientist
+**Think Julia: How to Think like a Computer Scientist**
+Perhaps the best introductory book to Julia and the thought patterns which programming gradually develops in one.
+Those who are familiar with Python may notice the similarity of the title to another work "Think Python..." -- Think Julia is actually this exact book translated into Julia!

 Julia for Data Science

 https://juliadatascience.io/

-Took Bogumil's short course.... loved his DataFrames package.... bought his textbook.... put a smile on my face.
+Took [Bogumil's short course]().... loved his DataFrames package.... bought his textbook.... put a smile on my face.

 Coursera

-### Python

-The extremely small amount of Python that I committed to was mainly learned through W3 schools.
-The gold standard text appears to be Wes McKinneys book published by O'Reilly.
-I'm sure there are copies floating around the internet.

-### SQL
+### Nextflow

+Reproducibility, portability and containerisation, workflows.
+Four words which have rightly generated much activity in recent years.
+The basic idea is to create a closed, referential and singular 'container'  which can be shared easily, run comfortably by both computationalists and wet lab experimentalists, and most importantly, on most operating systems and architectures with minimal leakage and requirements for local depencies.
+If I send you my pipeline the goal is for you to be able to run it virtually anywhere, and for it to behave in the exact same way each and every time, across every single run.
+If you have any experience in chasing datasets and programs from published literature, you'll know just how murky the waters can get.

+**Nextflow Carpentries**
+I have to admit that the "introductory" Nextflow tutorials on the official Nextflow site, are woefully ambiguous and simplistic.
+I found the Carpentries website a lot more forgiving.